dictybase-docker/cluster-ops/README.md

 just gcp-api enable-apis <project_id> gcs-files/apis/enabled_apis.txt
 ```

-While not required for running the cluster, it is helpful to disable unneeded Google Cloud APIs.
+While not required for running the cluster, it is helpful to disable unneeded Google Cloud APIs to prevent unwanted charges to the GCP account.

 running the following command will disable unnecessary Google Cloud APIs using the predefined list: